 Ke$ha explained to Jam!
 Music

-that the dollar sign in her name was inspired by the fact that she never benefited financially from "Right Round"s huge success.
+that the dollar sign in her name was inspired by the fact that she never benefited financially from the massive success of "Right Round," which featured her vocals.
 She said of Flo Rida: "He's super-sweet.
 It's not like I blame him."
 Then added: "To me, it's not about the money.
 That's the whole reason I have (the dollar sign), 'cause it's ironic.
 Like, I don't care.
 I was so happy being broke.
 And I'm happy not being broke.
 It doesn't really affect me either way.
 I care about taking care of people that have taken care of me - that's important to me.
 But to be honest, I'm kind of repulsed by the gluttony and excesses of a lot of people in the limelight."

 This unapologetic ode to getting totally wasted logged 11,224 spins in the tracking week of January 18-24 2010 setting a record for the most weekly plays in the 17 year history of the Billboard Charts.
 Lady Gaga's "Bad Romance